AriFordsham/GHCWiki/template-haskell/restricted.md

 A Proposal for Restricted Template Haskell

-Just so we aren't being so negative, we can also call this Macro Template Haskell.
+Just so we aren't being so negative, we can call this Macro Template Haskell.

 ## Problem